Alkimik9000/api-start-express-ts/README.md

 ## ------- RESTful API Sample Project ------- ##

 The RESTful API I've created uses Node.js, Express, and TypeScript to create a server on your computer.
 This server lets you save and access data through an endpoint.
-I've also included a testing process for the sample API, which specifically tests the attributes of an entity within an endpoint of the the server that was created.
+I've also included a testing process for the sample API, which tests the attributes of an entity within an endpoint of the created server.

 ### 🚀 Features ###